-For each node in the cluster, you can configure both persistent storage and ephemeral storage paths.
+For each node in the cluster, you can configure paths for both persistent storage and ephemeral storage.

-The persistent volume must be a SAN (Storage Area Network) using an EXT4 or XFS file system and be connected as an external storage volume.
+The persistent volume must be a storage area network (SAN) using an EXT4 or XFS file system and be connected as an external storage volume.

-When using AOF persistence, we recommend that you use flash-based storage for the persistent volume.
+When using append-only file (AOF) persistence, use flash-based storage for the persistent volume.

 Ephemeral storage must be a locally attached volume on each node.